cseanburns/peer_review_geography/README.md

 ## Data files: decisions.csv and decisions_2.csv

 - decisons.csv is the original file
-- decisions_2.csv has been lightly cleaned in LibreOffice Calc
+- decisions_2.csv is a copy of the above but has been lightly cleaned in LibreOffice Calc

 Variable definitions for decisions.csv and decisions_2.csv: